 Opening Hours: 9:30am – 4:30pm, daily

-This eye-catching geological feature is the most famous sight in Stanley.
+This eye-catching geological feature is the most famous sight in Stanley and an iconic landmark of Tasmania.
 The huge and almost unnatural-looking rock formation is actually a volcanic plug.
 This is the hardened lava from inside the volcanic chute which erodes at a slower rate than the surrounding land.